domix/factorial-service/README.md

 # factorial-service

-Very simple `"microservice"`, it can be deployed as Docker container
+Very simple `"microservice"`, it can be deployed as Docker container.
+It includes Kubernetes configuration sample files.

 ## Run